Homeowner’s Guide to Pressure Washing a House

 A pressure washer cleans old paint fast.
 Here's how to pressure wash your whole house so that the new coat of exterior paint will stick better and last longer.

-In this story, we’ll show you how to pressure wash your home effectively and safely, from start to finish, without ruining the siding or compromising the future paint job.
+We’ll show you how to pressure wash your home effectively and safely without ruining the siding or compromising the future paint job.
 If you’re lucky and your paint is sound (no peeling), pressure washing may be the only prep work needed.

 Rub your hand over the painted surface and look for a powdery light-colored residue, the sure sign of chalking.
 Pressure-washing will scour it off to ensure a good bonding surface for the new coat.